JoshDoug/Notes/Java/JavaSE/JShell.md

 ## Commands

 JShell commands control the environment and display information within a session.
 Commands are distinguished from snippets by a leading forward slash, `/`.
+Tab after a command to see options, tab again to see a synopis, and tab again to see full documentation for the command.

 * `/help`
 * `/exit`